madelinehakala/phenotype-prediction-tool-benchmarking/README.md

 ## Selected Tools
 - DeepGAMI (phenotype prediction tool that can use SNPs, RNA-Seq data, or both)
 - G2PDeep (phenotype prediction tool)
-- ML models: KNN, Logistic Regression, SVM
+- ML models: KNN, Logistic Regression, SVM (linear and rbf kernels)

 ## Running the Code
 Clone this repo, ensure that all dependencies are installed, then run the following in the command line: